decyphertek-io/decyphertek/docs/technotes/Crowdsec.md

 sudo cscli collections list
 # Use the same logic for the rest.
 # Testing Crowdsec Log ingestion:
-echo "Test log entry for audit.log" | sudo tee -a /var/log/audit/audit.log sudo cscli metrics show acquisition
+logger "This is a test log entry for rsyslog." echo "Test log entry for audit.log" | sudo tee -a /var/log/audit/audit.log sudo cscli metrics show acquisition
 ```